Skip to main content

 3. At [company] there is open and honest two-way communication

 Customers interested in deep dives into collaboration can work directly with our people scientists to develop more detailed items based on well-supported research from applied and academic sources.
-Anyone can attend our people geek events, where we discuss the science behind collaboration, generational differences, and techniques for giving and receiving feedback.
+Anyone can attend our events, where we discuss the science behind collaboration, generational differences, and techniques for giving and receiving feedback.

 Taking action on collaboration